 Learn more on how you can download a label tree and use it elsewhere.

-The volume overview allows you to explore all images that belong to a volume.
+The volume overview allows you to explore all files that belong to a volume.

 With remote volumes you can use images from your own data source in BIIGLE.